Magnetic Resonance Imaging (MRI) - Spine

 What is MRI of the Spine?

-Currently, MRI is the most sensitive imaging test of the spine in routine clinical practice.
+Currently, MRI is the most sensitive imaging test available for the spine.

 What are some common uses of the procedure?

-- detect congenital anomalies of vertebrae or the spinal cord.
+- Birth defects in the vertebrae or spinal cord.

-- detect bone, disc, ligament or spinal cord injury after spine trauma.
+- Trauma injury to the bone, disc, ligament or spinal cord.

-- assess intervertebral disk disease (degenerated, bulging or herniated) and intervertebral joint disease, both frequent causes of severe lower back pain and sciatica (back pain radiating into lower leg).
+- Disc and joint disease.
+Both are frequent causes of severe lower back pain and sciatica (back pain radiating into lower leg).

-- assess compression of spinal cord and nerves.
+- Compression or inflammation of spinal cord and nerves.

-- assess inflammation of the spinal cord or nerves.
+- Infection of the vertebrae, discs, spinal cord or its coverings (meninges).

-- assess tumors that arise from or have spread to the vertebrae, spinal cord, nerves or the surrounding soft tissues.
+- Tumors in the vertebrae, spinal cord, nerves or surrounding soft tissues.

 How should I prepare?